dcppc/crosscut-metadata/README.md

 found at https://github.com/biocaddie/WG3-MetadataSpecifications.
 Any changes to the DATS JSON files should be checked against the validator before creating a new release of the metadata model instance.

+Validation was performed using modified versions of the JSON-LD files because the DATS validator does not yet support circular links or arbitrary id references in the JSON-LD files.
+Circular links are removed and id references are dereferenced for validation and then added back in to create the final released JSON-LD files.

 ## Model Description

 This section describes how the GTEx and TOPMed datasets are currently encoded in DATS and discusses some of the tradeoffs and shortcomings of the encoding.
 The encoding is by no means set in stone and the process of refining and improving it is still ongoing.
 Concomitant adjustments are also being made to the DATS model in some cases to facilitate the encoding of some aspects of the metadata.
-In this release (v0.4) the AGR encoding is being developed and reworked to handle the recently-approved KC7 use cases and a new DATS JSON instance for AGR is scheduled to be released on or before the following release/milestone:
+In this release (v0.5) the AGR encoding is being developed and reworked to handle the recently-approved KC7 use cases and a new DATS JSON instance for AGR is scheduled to be released on or before the following release/milestone: